maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 and sometimes particularly simple, as outlined in this `talk.maemo.org forum post <https://talk.maemo.org/showpost.php?p=1563848&postcount=18>`_.
-In general, if an application depends on libraries that are mostly available in Debian, and uses gtk, it should be not very hard to port.
+In general, if an application depends on libraries that are mostly available in Debian, and uses gtk2, it should be not very hard to port.
 If it relies on Qt, it is not yet possible to properly port it, as we do not have a usable Qt5 Hildon port yet.
+A `gtk3 port is in the works
+<https://github.com/maemo-leste/bugtracker/issues/261>`_ -but help is needed.

 One application that was ported recently is the `PDF Reader`_.